eclipse-sumo/sumo/docs/web/docs/sumo.md

 # Loading order of input files

-Sumo loads it's input files in the following order
+Sumo loads its input files in the following order

 - net-file
 - additional-files